dklounge/dklounge.github.io/_posts/2014-04-21-measuring-vs-hustling.md

 Well, there is a simple solution here, right?
 You measure AND you hustle.
 You hustle AND you manage.
 So, whether you are taking stock of your own effectiveness or your teams, give some thought to these questions.

 * Are you managing or hustling?
-* If you need results, are you bringing in hustlers?
+* If you need results, what sort of team member do you need to recruit?
 * How can you get beyond measuring and convert your knowledge into action?
-* Reflect on how vigorous outbound efforts in the past has yielded new insights
+* Reflect on how vigorous outbound efforts in the past have yielded new insights
 * What are the systems of hustle in your life or in your organization?

 Finally, I am not advocating brute force.
 You can hustle intelligently using many tools.
+I love how uncanny and insightful Paul Graham is about [beating the averages](http://paulgraham.com/avg.html).
+For us mortals, other wisdoms and systems are offered through sites like [AppSumo](http://www.appsumo.com/).

 In any event, get off your ass and go do something great!